SCODEMeetup/linden/CONTRIBUTING.md

 :tv: [Video: Introduction to pull requests](https://youtu.be/kJr-PIfLDl4)

 The pull request keeps the changes you just made on your branch and proposes applying them to the `master` branch.

+## How you can help

+There are many ways you can help us make this project better.
+- If you would like to help, we use labels to organize the work that needs to be done.
+- You can also help by translating documentation and reviewing open pull requests.